walterxie/BioSci700/Assignment2/README.md

 and output files in separate sub-directories to avoid overwriting.
 Check the convergence of your both runs using "Tracer" and run the analysis for longer if needed.

-**Question x (2 point):** Please provide the summary statistics for the key parameters in your analysis, and briefly explain their biological significance.
+**Question x (1 point):**
+Provide the screenshot of Tracer to prove both of your runs have converged using the criteria above (Max 2 figures).

 **Answer starts:**